Increased wellbeing and economic growth through the economy of wellbeing

 Finland wants to launch an open debate on the economy of wellbeing.
 The goal is to enhance understanding of the fact that wellbeing is a prerequisite for economic growth and for social and economic stability.

 In the economy of wellbeing, public resources are allocated for improving people’s wellbeing.
 Wellbeing means that people are healthier, more innovative and productive, they work and they pay taxes.
+The economy of wellbeing approach means that a virtuous circle of policies is created where wellbeing and economic growth reinforce each other and profit both people and society as a whole.

 The population of the EU is ageing rapidly, but improving the wellbeing of the population can help contain the increasing costs of healthcare and social welfare.
 The goal of the economy of wellbeing concept is to ensure better wellbeing for EU citizens and more sustainable societies.